Pacific silver fir is a high-elevation tree that

-Pacific Silver Fir has needles similar to Grand
+Pacific silver fir has needles similar to grand fir, dark

 with white lines underneath.
 But the needles point forward

-and upward rather than lying flat like Grand Fir needles.
+and upward rather than lying flat like grand fir needles.
+Subalpine

 The cones sit